Christmas Inheritance Review Netflix Holiday Rom Com

 Like its early romantic comedy predecessors, the film loves the divide between the city and country living.
 How many movies have thrived on pairing a fast-paced, city person with a quieter, small-town type who can show them what life is really about?
 So many.
 Unsurprisingly, Ellen discovers that her fated love interest Jake Collins has a sensitive side.
 She also learns the true meaning of Christmas, community, generosity, blah, blah, blah.

-Like most cheesy movies, the film ends on a heartwarming note (unless you're Ellen's fiancé, whom we are conditioned to not like from the start of the film).
+Like most cheesy film, this one ends on a heartwarming note (unless you're Ellen's fiancé, whom we are conditioned to not like from the start of the film).
 But one question persists: Why do the leading men in both A Christmas Prince and Christmas Inheritance have the same bad haircut?
 I want to know.
 Netflix, can we talk?

 Advertisement